 Personal events played a huge role.
 They empowered participants to engage their supporters in ways that are personally meaningful to them.

-Some events that participants hosted over the six week long campaign ranged from personalized cycling events to a Bend and Brew, an outdoor yoga class.
+Some events that participants hosted over the six week long campaign included line dancing lessons, a virtual bake sale, and a yoga class.
 Each of these personal events helped excite participants and supporters to raise money for the cause by creating giving experiences that were personal, fun, and unique.

 Beyond engaging participants through a flexible campaign, a successful competitive social fundraiser needs to equip their supporters with the power of fundraising.
 The Indy Tech Gives team implemented powerful fundraising through drawings and campaign leaderboards.